sirisian/ecmascript-types/examples/typechallenges.md

 {} extends Pick<T, P>              // 90: pick one key and see if the empty object satisfies it
 ```

+IsRequiredKey (2857) later adds a fourth: `Pick<Type, Keys> extends Required<Pick<Type, Keys>>`.
 Every one of them constructs a whole new object type to inspect one flag on one property, and the first only works because optionality and `| undefined` are entangled in what an optional property *means*, which is why `GetRequired<{ foo: undefined, bar?: undefined }>` is a test case rather than a curiosity. `TypePropertyReflection` has a field named `optional` and it holds a boolean.
-All four builders are a `filter`.
+All five builders are a `filter`.

+The same story runs again for `readonly`.
+Mutable Keys (5181) has to reach past assignability entirely and use the identity incantation: pick one key, make the picked object `Readonly`, and ask whether that changed anything, because if `Readonly<Pick<T, K>>` is identical to `Pick<T, K>` the key was already readonly.
+That is the eighth challenge in this document to need `Equal`, and it needs it to read a boolean that is sitting on the property. `TypePropertyReflection` has `readonly` too.

+And then there is challenge 5, which is the same question inverted and is rated **extreme**.
+It sits above the fifty-five hard challenges and the hundred and four medium ones, in the hardest tier the repository has, and it asks which properties are `readonly`.
+It is extreme because there is no way to ask: the answer imports the identity incantation, builds `Readonly<T>`, picks each key from both versions, and compares the one-key objects for identity, so that "making it readonly changed nothing" stands in for "it was already readonly".
+Seven challenges across three difficulty tiers (57, 59, 89, 90, 2857, 5181, and 5) are the same `filter` over the same two boolean fields, and the tier they land in is decided entirely by how far the language makes you go to read a flag that is already there.

+**One challenge needs a compiler option the repository does not set.** Assert Array Index (925) is built entirely around `noUncheckedIndexedAccess`, and its test cases only typecheck when that flag is on. `tsconfig.base.json` does not turn it on.
+The challenge's README says to enable it, so this is a documented requirement rather than a bug, but it does mean the challenge cannot be checked by the repository's own configuration, and the answer's sixty-eight lines include yet another digit-to-tuple lookup table, because an index type that stays in bounds has to do arithmetic and the arithmetic has to be built first.

+**One challenge does not typecheck against its own tests.** Split (2822) ships a template that declares `type Split<S extends string, SEP extends string> = any`, with two required parameters, and a test file that calls `Split<'Hi!
+How are you?'>` and `Split<''>` with one.
+Compiling the template against the tests it comes with produces `error TS2314: Generic type 'Split' requires 2 type argument(s)`.
+Every passing answer quietly adds a default the template does not have, and the top-voted one copied the template's signature and fails.
+This is a different failure from the stale answers above: nothing rotted, the two files never agreed.

 **Not all rot is the language's fault.** Challenge 2946 broke differently and it is worth separating out, because the previous note would otherwise take credit it has not earned.
 Nine of `ObjectEntries`' top ten answers fail, including all four highest, and the cause is that the challenge changed its mind: it used to strip `undefined` from an optional property's value type and now preserves it, so every answer carrying a `RemoveUndefined` helper is answering the old question correctly.
 That is ordinary specification drift.
 A builder would have rotted identically, since `p.optional ? union([p.type, undefined]) : p.type` is a policy line and the policy flipped.
 The distinction matters: the `never` family fails because the language forced an unreachable branch that silently answered a real case, and no amount of care avoids it; `ObjectEntries` fails because the goalposts moved, which is a thing that happens to code.
 Only the first is evidence about type languages.